 Heroku enables us to spend the majority of our efforts on building our platform, and as little as possible on security and infrastructure—whilst still getting those right.
 Ross Sharrott, CTO, Moneytree

 Moneytree’s service supports a wide range of financial use cases that rely on real-time data synchronization.
-The team uses Heroku Postgres and Heroku Redis as data stores, both in conjunction with AWS Aurora.
+The team uses Heroku Postgres and Heroku Data for Redis as data stores, both in conjunction with AWS Aurora.
 Specifically, they’re using a read-only replica—the followers feature in Postgres—to run analytics on their data, and they fork their Postgres database to make sure no data is lost when testing something new.

 Leading the way to open banking